 - budget data

 Information may be shared with other agencies involved in the provision of services to you and between departments of the authority, where you have agreed to this and where we are legally required to do so.
-Further details can be found in the Fair Processing Statement.
-Surrey Heath Borough Council is a signatory of the Surrey Multi Agency Information Sharing Protocol.
-Further details can be found on Surrey County Council's website
+Further details can be found in How we use your data.
+Surrey Heath is part of a Surrey wide information sharing protocol and further information can be found here Surrey Multi-Agency Information Sharing Protocol - Surrey County Council

 The Information Charter contains the standards you can expect when we ask for, or hold your personal information.
 It also covers what we ask of you, to help us keep information up to date.